kinnala/scikit-fem/README.md

   journal = {Journal of Open Source Software}
 }
 ```
-Use the Zenodo DOI instead if you want to cite to a specific version used in the
+Use the Zenodo DOIs only if you want to cite a specific version,
-preparation of a computational result.
+e.g., to ensure reproducibility.

 ## In literature